 Devices that are specifically built for digital signage generally come equipped with high processing power, an internal cache, and local storage.
 These devices download and cache content from the Appspace cloud and the content is thereafter accessed from the device’s local cache.
-In this scenario, bandwidth usage is minimized since content is only downloaded once.
-Additionally, high-quality content (images, cards, videos, live stream) is displayed more smoothly since it is already on the device.
+In this scenario, bandwidth usage is minimized as content is only downloaded once.
+Additionally, high-quality content (images, cards, videos, live streams) is displayed more smoothly since it is already on the device.

 There are also many touch-screen devices and boards that are built specifically for in-room conferencing.
-These devices cater to the ever-increasing workplace collaboration needs.
+These devices cater to ever-increasing workplace collaboration needs.
 As collaboration is their primary function, and signage or wallpaper display is only secondary, these devices either have limited or no on-board memory to cache or store content; these devices then need to download content directly from Appspace.

 When the content displayed on a screen is not cached but is downloaded from Appspace each time it is played, this is referred to as “streaming”.
 When content is streamed, a significant amount of bandwidth is utilized due to the number of times each content item is played and downloaded over the course of a month.
-Even small content items can run up a noticeable bandwidth bill, and streamed video is likely to create a very large bandwidth charge.
+Even small content items can run up a noticeable bandwidth bill, and streaming video is likely to create a very large bandwidth charge.

 Bandwidth Consumption in Appspace